BlackAnon22/BlockChain_Hacking/ethernaut_ctf/shop.md

 The contract is intended for interaction with a `Buyer` contract that returns a price.

+Let me explain the condition again

 ```sol
 if (_buyer.price() >= price && !isSold) {
             isSold = true;
             price = _buyer.price();
         }
 ```
-For the first condition to be true the first call to the `price()` function must be  `>= price`.
-However, on the second call it calls again and then sets the price
+For the first condition to evaluate as true, the initial call to the `price()` function must return a value greater than or equal to the current `price`.
+Afterward, the function is called again within the block, and the `price` is updated accordingly.

-What we need to do is
+So summary of what we need to do is

 1. set `isSold` to true
 2. set `price` < 100